osism/documentation/source/deployment/services/monitoring.rst

 Monitoring
 ==========

-.. note:: Execute the following commands on the manager node.

 The deployment of the monitoring services is optional.
 They are only deployed if they are to be used.